Channel 2 (Israel): Experimental broadcasts

 Channel 2 started its experimental broadcasts in September 1986.
 Until that time, Channel 1 was the only channel broadcasting in Israel.
 When the broadcasting started, a test card was shown and in October of the same year the channel started showing photographs of Israel's landscapes and instructions on how to receive the transmissions.
 On 23 October 1986, Channel 2 started broadcasting music videos.
 This is considered the beginning of the Experimental Channel 2's broadcasts.
 In its first months, the broadcasts were two-three hours long.
 In February 1987, the Demjanjuk trial was broadcast in Channel 2.
 In the same year's independence day, the experimental channel did a live news broadcast during the entire holiday.

 In 1987, there was a labor strike in the IBA and Channel 1 did not broadcast for a period of 52 days.
 During the strike, Channel 2 got a permission to expand its broadcasting hours and to broadcast movies and various imported TV shows.
 Later, the government let Channel 2 broadcast in Channel 1's frequencies.
 This was deemed as an attempt from the government to stop the strike.
 During the strike, Ida Nudel arrived in Israel and the experimental channel was directed to live broadcast her welcoming ceremony.
 With the end of the strike, the IBA stopped working with Channel 2 and Channel 2 stopped airing its special productions.
 In 1990, the Knesset passed the Second Israeli Broadcasting Authority law and Channel 2 officially became an independent channel.

 Commercial broadcasting

-After seven years of experimental broadcasts, the bid to determine Channel 2's franchisees ended.
-The chosen companies were "Keshet", "Reshet", and "Telad".
-The bid ended on 3 November 1993.
-In parallel, Channel 2's news company was founded.
+The first tender, in May 1992, was attended by three companies: Keshet, Reshet, and Telad.
+No group participated in the second tender, which closed in September 1992, after their request for a relaxation of the tender conditions was not granted.
+The main reason for the failure of the previous tenders lay in the question of cross-ownership between owners of various media outlets.
+Some argued that participation in the tender by interested parties in other media outlets, such as the printed press and cable companies that were already operating at the time, should be prevented or significantly limited.
+The last tender published by the Second Authority included certain control restrictions on media owners but allowed their participation in the tender.
+Thus, the owners of Yedioth Ahronoth, who held shares in the cable company Arutzi Zehav, were among the shareholders of Reshet, while the owners of the Maariv newspaper, who held shares in the cable company Matav, were among the shareholders of Telad.

+Out of 7 companies that took part in the tender from 31 March, 3 companies (and their respective initial broadcasting days, decided in June) were chosen on 24 May 1993: